 Credit Management Company Inc or CMC is a third-party collection agency based in Pennsylvania.
 CMC has received complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), including failing to verify debts and using false or misleading language in an effort to collect a debt.
 If you have been contacted by Credit Management Company, make sure you understand your rights before taking action.

 Have questions?
 Call us now at 844-685-9200 for a Free Case Evaluation.

 The harassing company pays our fees.

 According to the BBB, Credit Management Company, Inc. was started in 1966.
 The BBB established CMC’s profile page in 1996.
-CMC is listed as a collection agency that uses the alternate business name, Collection Management Company.
+CMC is listed as a collection agency that uses the alternate business name, Collection Management Co.
 Buzzfile estimates CMC’s annual revenue at $1.2 million and the size of its headquarters staff at 11 employees.

 According to its website, CMC’s ongoing mission“has been providing full service accounts receivable and collection management programs across several industry segments since 1966.”
 CMC’s “customized outsourcing processes deliver solutions that will accelerate cash flow, lower operating expenses, reduce customer delinquency, and improve customer care and support.”

 CMC “partners with local, regional, and national clients across various markets to provide them with the proficiency needed to increase their bottom line.”
 The markets serviced by CMC include healthcare, government, higher education, financial services, and commercial collections.